-If you suspect any difficulty in your baby’s neck movements, then you must immediately consult with your baby’s doctor.
+If you suspect that your baby is unable to move his neck, then you must immediately consult your baby’s doctor.
 She will conduct a physical exam in order to check the mobility of your baby’s neck.
 She might also ask for an x-ray in order to diagnose the exact type of torticollis your child has.
 Based on this, she might ask for ultrasounds of the pelvis and kidneys.

 Treatment of Infant Torticollis

-Your child’s paediatrician will more than likely either refer you to an orthopaedic surgeon or a physiotherapist depending on the type and severity of the torticollis.
+Your child’s paediatrician will more than likely either refer you to an orthopaedic surgeon or a physiotherapist depending on the type and severity of the condition.

-Surgical treatment for torticollis will be recommended only if the condition persists even after your child reaches 18 months.
+Surgical treatment for torticollis will be recommended only if the condition persists even after your child reaches 18 months of age.
 In this scenario, the surgeon will lengthen the neck muscles in order to allow for free movement.

 In most cases of torticollis, your doctor will recommend that the first line of recovery be through physiotherapy.
 The physiotherapist will run a series of stretching exercises with your baby that you can learn to do at home as well.
 She will decide which exercises are required after checking to see how much mobility the neck muscles have.
 You must take care to learn how to do these exercises with your baby so as to ensure a quick and full recovery.
 You will also be taught on how to carry and handle your baby in a manner that is most conducive for neck muscle movement.